UnKabaraQuiDev/PCLib/CONTRIBUTING.md

 Guidelines:

-1. Use junit (`/src/test/java/`)
+1. Use JUnit (`/src/test/java/`)
 2. Cover normal use cases
 3. Cover edge cases when possible
+4. Add non-regression tests for bugs that were re-introduced

 ---

 # Pull Request Guidelines

-Preferably open (an) issue(s) and PR Draft before starting.
+Preferably open an issue and a PR draft before starting.

 When opening a pull request:

 1. Make sure the code builds
 2. Run all tests
-3. Keep PRs focused on one feature/bug fix
+3. Keep PRs focused on one feature or bug fix
 4. Write a clear description
+5. Target the `dev` branch

 Include:

 1. The issue
-2. Your solutions
+2. Your solution
-3. Any important information, like breaking changes
+3. Any important information, such as breaking changes

 ---

 # Code of Conduct

 Be respectful and constructive.

 The goal is to build a useful library together :3